Cutting the cost of raising a child

 Many retailers, restaurants, and supermarkets offer loyalty schemes that reward customers by giving you points every time you buy something.
 These points can then be used toward the cost of future purchases.

-When you and your partner may need the occasional break from parenting duties, date night doesn’t need to be pricey.
+When you and your partner might need the occasional break from parenting duties, date night doesn’t need to be pricey.

 Activities specially designed for families, such as baby swimming or yoga classes, can be great fun – but they often come with a hefty price tag.
 For budget-friendly ways to get out of the house, have a look for free or cheap baby activities.